The Last Man on Earth is being issued on a deluxe edition Blu-ray by Kino Lorber Studio Classics on August 31, 2021. Special Features:

 When this is taken into account, the use of Vincent Price, then the embodiment of larger-than-life suave villainy or gothic Poe-leaning horror, in a mostly action-hero scientist part, begins to make sense.
 Even if it didn’t to Richard Matheson, who complained of miscasting.

 The Last Man on Earth has fallen into the public domain.
 It used to be available on smudgy or washed-out black-and-white low-resolution dupes that were rampant on VHS and then DVD and might conceivably have conveyed what the world looks like after three years of nonstop vampire-fighting and disturbed sleep.
 It’s thankfully now available free in high-definition widescreen versions online.
-A computer-coloured version of has recently also been made available but that’s about as appealing as being infected with COVID-19.
+Avoid the computer-coloured version, obviously.

 “Although Vincent Price is miscast in the role of Morgan, he succeeds in conveying his character’s bone-deep despair and frustration.
 He might be nobody’s idea of an action hero, but there’s nothing to say that a slightly prissy scientist can’t be the sole survivor of a global epidemic – and wouldn’t a man who’s at home amongst beakers and test tubes look vaguely comical engaging in hand-to-hand combat with a group of weak zombies?”
 20/20 Movie Reviews